abhiramkrishnayanam/SQL-Challenge-Day-4-5-Create-Alter-SubQueries-Derived-Tables/README.md

 ALTER TABLE table_name
 MODIFY column_name new_datatype;

 Example:

 Add a new column to the Employee table:

-sql

 ALTER TABLE Employee
 ADD PhoneNumber VARCHAR(15);

 Drop the PhoneNumber column from the Employee table:

-sql

 ALTER TABLE Employee